What is Classical:NEXT?

 Classical:NEXT consists of an interactive conference, project pitches, showcase concerts, expo, innovation award and networking.

-By taking part in Classical:NEXT, you join over 1,000 professionals from more than 45 countries worldwide.
+By taking part in Classical:NEXT, you join over 1,400 professionals from about 50 countries worldwide.

 We help the global scene optimise what this art form is and can be, as well as how it is presented, disseminated and received.
 We believe in planting seeds for postive change: Change for audiences, for society and for the professional art music ecosystem.
 We strive to unite all professionals who identify with classical and art music, providing them with a place to meet and connect, do business, brainstorm, create and be inspired.